 \subsubsection{The Effect of Regularization}

 To evaluate the regularization effect, \namemodel is trained in four scenarios: (1) without regularization (``w/o''), (2) with only domain adaptation regularization (``domain''), (3) with only diversity regularization (``diversity''), and (4) with both regularizations (``domain + diversity'').
 Settings (2), (3), and (4) are compared to (1), with Figure \ref{fig:losses} showing IMP improvements.
-If a regularization term fails to enhance the model, IMP is set to zero meaning it can be neutralized (setting $\lambda_1$ or $\lambda_2$ to zero) in Equation \ref{eq:totalloss}.
-Results show that both regularization factors have positive effects across the majority of datasets; however, their combination is not always superior to individual application.
+During evaluation, if validation performance indicates that a specific regularization term fails to improve the model, its corresponding weight ($\lambda_1$ or $\lambda_2$ in Equation \ref{eq:totalloss}) is set to zero, and the test IMP for that term resolves to zero.
+Results show that both regularization factors have positive effects across most datasets; however, their combination is not always superior to their individual applications.

 Domain adaptation regularization is beneficial across all graph classification datasets.
 We conjecture that the distributions of node classification datasets are more likely to be densely populated, whereas graph datasets often exhibit scattered hollow spaces in the latent space between classes, increasing the likelihood of generating OOD-prompted graphs.
 Therefore, domain adaptation regularization would be more beneficial.
 Moreover, a key finding of this experiment is the importance of adding diversity regularization.
-More specifically, when we have severe class imbalance for example in PROTEINS, Cora, and CiteSeer, ``diversity'' empowers the base \gnn significantly, which supports our claims.
-Please check Appendix \ref{apdx:regeffect} for more evidence and discussion on the effect of these objectives.
+More specifically, when we have severe class imbalance, for example, in PROTEINS, Cora, and CiteSeer, ``diversity'' empowers the base \gnn significantly, which supports our claims.
+Appendix \ref{apdx:regeffect} provides more discussion on the effect of these objectives.